How do you navigate StartupCincy? You start here, read through this guide and lean on us to help you.

-- Bad Girl Ventures – Founded in 2010 as an educational and micro-finance non-profit organization, Bad Girl Ventures (BGV) is dedicated to inspiring and supporting female entrepreneurs in key areas of their business.
-BGV enables bold women to start and sustain well-managed and profitable businesses through our business education classes, guidance from mentors and coaches, and access to debt capital.
-BGV currently has offices in Cincinnati and Cleveland, OH.
+- Aviatra Accelerators – Founded in 2010 as an educational and micro-finance non-profit organization, Aviatra Accelerators (formerly Bad Girl Ventures), is dedicated to inspiring and supporting female entrepreneurs in key areas of their business.
+Aviatra enables bold women to start and sustain well-managed and profitable businesses through our business education classes, guidance from mentors and coaches, and access to debt capital.
+Aviatra currently has offices in Cincinnati and Cleveland, OH.

 - Black Data Processing Associates – BDPA is an international organization with a diverse membership of professionals and students at all levels in the fields of information technology, computer science and related S.T.E.M fields.
 "We are a service organization that advances STEM and digital technology professionals’, entrepreneurs’ and students’ careers from the classroom to the boardroom through education, mentoring and business networking that enhance innovation, technical skills, business savvy and personal growth."